-Pursuant to the Courts of Justice Act, a ranked list composed of a minimum of two candidates for each vacancy is forwarded to the Attorney General, along with brief supporting reasons.
+Pursuant to the Courts of Justice Act, a ranked list composed of a minimum of six candidates for each vacancy is forwarded to the Attorney General, along with brief supporting reasons, subject to exceptions set out in the legislation.
 In addition, the application form submitted by each ranked candidate is delivered to the Attorney General with the list.